-Amrith received the 2016 Infosys Prize in Humanities, a 2017 MacArthur Fellowship, the 2022 Heineken Prize in History, and the 2024 Fukuoka Academic Prize.
+Amrith is a Fellow of the British Academy, and received the 2016 Infosys Prize in Humanities, a 2017 MacArthur Fellowship, the 2022 Heineken Prize in History, the 2024 Fukuoka Academic Prize, and the 2025 Toynbee Prize in Global History.

 Amrith was born in Nairobi, Kenya, and grew up in Singapore, where his parents moved when he was a baby.
 Growing up at a crossroads of trade and migration left him with a deep interest in how cultures meet and mix.
 As a child he had the good fortune to be able to travel widely in India and Southeast Asia, and they remain the parts of the world that most fascinate him as a historian.